aa-dank/app_script_review_sender/README.md

   _Important:_ Each file must be under 21 MB in size.
 Larger files will cause the email to fail.

 - **email_subject_template**
   Template text or content for the email subject line.
+This field is required for sending emails.
-It can contain dynamic templating variables.
+  It can contain template variables in the format `<?= variable_name ?>`.
-  _Fallback:_ If left empty, the system uses a default subject specified in configuration.
+  _Important:_ If this field is empty, the email will not be sent.

 - **subject_template_value**
-  (Optional) A field to supply extra values for the subject template.
+  Value to be inserted into the `email_subject_template` where `<?= subject_template_value ?>` appears.
+  If the subject template contains this placeholder but no value is provided, the email will not be sent.
   HTML entities in this field will be decoded before processing.

 - **email_template_values**
   A JSON string that contains key/value pairs for dynamic content replacements when processing the email body template.